-Mary has a lifetime experience of supporting disabled children and young people and she is the proud mother a young ...
+Mary has a lifetime experience of supporting disabled children and young people and is the proud (and some say loud!) ...

-Mary has a lifetime experience of supporting disabled children and young people and she is the proud (and some say loud!) mother of a young man with autism and a learning disability.
-With the support of her family Mary has successfully supported her son through childhood, transition into adulthood and still lives to tell the tale.
+Mary has a lifetime experience of supporting disabled children and young people and is the proud (and some say loud!) mother of a young man with autism and a learning disability.
+Mary supported her son through childhood, transition into adulthood and still lives to tell the tale.
 Hugh recently and thankfully successfully, moved into supported living with some of his friends.

-Mary is a member of the BARTS Trust Learning Disability Steering Group, whose purpose is to improve the accessibility of NHS services for children and young people with learning disabilities.
+Mary has contributed to the BARTS Trust Learning Disability Steering Group, whose purpose is to improve the accessibility of NHS services for children and young people with learning disabilities.
 From Mary’s own personal experience with Hugh she is only too well aware of the barriers they face and is passionate about raising awareness and improving long term health outcomes for our wonderful, unique, gorgeous children and adults.

 Amy has a lifetime of experience working with disabled children and adults.
 Importantly, her career started in the voluntary sector ...

 Amy has a lifetime of experience working with disabled children and adults.
 Importantly, her career started in the voluntary sector with the Catholic Fellowship Wanstead and Woodford group when she was just 13 years old, and this is where she met her life long friend Sinead.
 This friendship is the foundation for her passion and drive and what made her decide that caring had to be her life choice.